valinsky/blog/content/about.md

 I'm passionate about clean code, teaching and writing, and I'm using this blog as an opportunity to showcase and further develop these skills.

-This blog has no ads, no affiliate links, no tracking or analytics, no sponsored posts, and no paywall.
+This website has no ads, no affiliate links, no tracking or analytics, no sponsored posts, and no paywall.
 The idea was to create a no bs blog where I freely share what I've learned throughout the years.